Word of the Week

-What do you feel when you hear about the barbaric practices of ISIS or the poison gas used in Syria?
+What do you feel when you hear about the missile strikes in Ukraine or the threats of nuclear responses?
 Do you get uneasy when you think about North Korea’s nukes or China’s claims to neutral sea lanes?
 Does it seem as if angry voices are clamoring all over the globe?

 No wonder people are afraid of the future!

 Of course, none of this is a surprise to God.
 The Bible announced long ago that “There will be terrible times in the last days” (2 Timothy 3:1).
 Jesus Himself laid out a long list of catastrophic events that would lead up to His return (Matthew 24-25).
 Conflict featured prominently: “You will be hearing of wars and rumors of wars” (Matthew 24:6).

 Wars and rumors of wars?
 And the rest of Matthew 24:6 goes on to say, “The end is not yet.”
 There’s worse to come.